-Two electrical power levels have been considered: 30 kW and 200 kW.

-The lowest power level (30 kW) is more suited to surface energy source (Moon or Mars manned base) or to relatively small automatic platforms.

-The 200 kW power level is more suited to heavy robotic missions, including asteroid deflection.
+Two electrical power levels have been considered: 30 kWe and 200 kWe.
+The lowest power level (30 kWe) is more suited to surface energy source (Moon or Mars manned base) or to relatively small automatic platforms.
+The 200 kW power level is more suited to heavy robotic missions, including efficient asteroid deflection.

-NTP (Nuclear Thermal Propulsion) has been also considered, especially for asteroid deflection.
+Nuclear Thermal Propulsion (NTP) has been also considered, especially for asteroid deflection.
 NTP may be compatible with late detection acting by direct impact.